 Creative technologist

-I'm a co-founder of Metro Mobility, and was on the founding team at Nametag.
+I'm a co-founder of Skyline and Metro Mobility, and was on the founding team at Nametag.
 I've also done projects for Shark vacuums and Universal Tennis, studied psychology and human-centered design at Dartmouth, built an app with over 160,000 users, and run a 4:19 mile.

 Nametag is a vision-based authenticator that helps many of the world's biggest tech companies catch AI deepfake impersonation attacks.
 I was the fifth hire at Nametag, and led everything from technical product design (patents pending) to branding and marketing – taking it from a fledgling pre-product startup to a critical piece of identity infrastructure for Reddit, Hubspot, Autodesk, and many more.